greenelab/deep-review/sections/03_categorize.md

 *tests etc).

-*Classical machine learning recommendations were to have 10x samples per number *of paremeters in the model.
+*Classical machine learning recommendations were to have 10x samples per number *of parameters in the model.

 *Number of parameters in an MLP.
 Convolutions and similar strategies help but do *not solve

 *Bengio diet networks paper

-#### Storage/compute

-*This bit I am less excited about.
-However, this recent preprint [@arxiv:1608.05148] is pretty cool, so maybe we want to consider it.
-Storage is expensive, so it may be helpful.
-I leave it here as a stub in case someone wants to take it on.*

-#### Has deep learning already induced a strategic inflection point for one or
+#### Has deep learning already induced a strategic inflection point for one or more aspects?
-#### more aspects?

 *I have looked through the papers that we have.
 I don't see a case in our collection where I felt that we'd be justified to say that deep learning has